ome/omero-documentation/omero/sysadmins/publication.rst

    Projects and Datasets is also browsable, as well as the Tags tab and the full image viewer.
 #.
 In order to have an automatically logged-in public user while still giving
-   your existing OMERO users an unchanged user experience in their workflows (i.e. not having to log out as a public user and log back in as themselves to access other groups etc.), a dedicated, :doc:`separate web server <unix/install-web/web-deployment>` for servicing the public workflows can be added and configured to point at your existing OMERO.server.
+   your existing OMERO users an unchanged user experience (i.e. not automatically logging them in as the public user), a dedicated, :doc:`separate web server <unix/install-web/web-deployment>` for servicing the public workflows can be added and configured to point at your existing OMERO.server.